psprawka/Ft_printf/README.md

 # Ft_printf - recreating printf functionality ⚙️
-Because I'm bored of ft_putstr :sunglasses:

-Actually, I was just not allowed to use printf in my school projects, so I recoded my own.
+Because I'm bored of ft_putstr :sunglasses: Actually, no. I was just not allowed to use printf in my school projects, so I recoded my own.
 This project covers implementation of a C laguage feature – variadic functions.
-It also includes practice detailed management of the printing options via dispatch tables (which I unfortunately did not implement in this project when I was a beginner - I know, shame on me).
+It also includes practice detailed management of the printing options via dispatch tables (which I unfortunately did not implement in this project when I was a beginner - I know, shame on me 😳).
 </br></br>

 ### Ft_printf argument prototype & features I handle: